Latest Standings Released For The 2022 BroadwayWorld Off-Broadway Awards

 Best Performance In A Musical (Off-Broadway)

+Amar Atkins - AS YOU LIKE IT - Delacort Theater/Shakespeare In The Park 9%

+Blake Roman - HARMONY: A NEW MUSICAL - National Yiddish Theater Folksbiene 7%

-Chip Zien - HARMONY: A NEW MUSICAL - National Yiddish Theater Folksbiene 8%
+Danny Kornfeld - HARMONY: A NEW MUSICAL - National Yiddish Theater Folksbiene 5%

 Ryan Hudzik - THE PARTS I KEEP INSIDE - The Triad Theatre 3%